 Maybe you won’t be surprised to find out that the U.S. ranked 19th of the 20; only better than Finland.
 Or that the number 1 spot went to Japan—which was also first to this industry, constructing the original high-speed train network in 1964.

-Europe’s and Asia’s extensive ground-transportation networks are one of the reasons it’s easier to get to small towns and villages in those regions—a boon to travelers that GoEuro hopes to highlight and encourage.
+Europe’s and Asia’s extensive ground-transportation networks are one of the reasons it’s easier to get to small towns and villages in those regions.
 Its search tool now covers train, air, and bus travel in 11 countries and more than 30,000 destinations all over Europe and easily allows you to compare your options.

 What’s your favorite high-speed train?